-Pilot Phase: Pilot Tone Phase Fine Tuning is an advanced control that improves stereo separation (see 3.8.1 - About channel separation).
+Pilot Phase: Pilot Tone Phase Fine Tuning is an advanced control that improves stereo separation (see 3.8.2 - Measure and improve the channel separation).

-SUB (L-R) adjust: Changes the level of the L-R module to compensate mismatches that may occur in the coaxial-antenna assembly (see 3.8.1 - About channel separation).
+SUB (L-R) adjust: Changes the level of the L-R module to compensate mismatches that may occur in the coaxial-antenna assembly (see 3.8.2 - Measure and improve the channel separation).